-You nervously watch it grow and then bloom, are awed by the miracle of pollination and seeing fading flowers falling off to reveal tiny fruit.
+You nervously watch it grow and then bloom.
+You become awed by the miracle of pollination and seeing fading flowers falling off to reveal tiny fruit.

-Over years the trees grow, your skill grows, and your confidence that you can protect your precious crop against all the hazards and dangers that threaten it will grow too.
+Over years the trees grow.
+With them, your skill level grows too.
+You become more confident that you can protect your precious crop against all the hazards and dangers that threaten it.

-And when it works and you bring in the harvest, you feel on top of the world because you know you’ve joined the ranks of one of the most important groups in society—the food providers, those salt-of-the earth types who have the seemingly magical ability to coax delicious food from a little dirt, sunshine and hard work.
+And when it works and you bring in the harvest, you feel on top of the world!
+You’ve joined the ranks of one of the most important groups in society—the food providers.
+Those salt-of-the earth types who have the seemingly magical ability to coax delicious food from a little dirt, sunshine, and hard work.
 You’re a farmer.